denyslietnikov/pAIR/README.md

 - Get your OpenAI API key
   You can create an account on the OpenAI website and [generate your API key](https://platform.openai.com/account/api-keys).
 - Get your telegram bot token
   Create a bot from Telegram [@BotFather](https://t.me/BotFather) and obtain an access token.
+- Create your own Github copy of the pAIR repository, which will be the only source of truth for implementing the GitOps method.
-- Clone the pair-flux-system private repository we earlier created
+- Clone your private Github repository of the pair-flux system we created earlier.
 - Add and commit the following yaml files in it which you can find in the current project repository:
   ./clusters/flux-system/pair-gr.yaml
   ./clusters/flux-system/pair-hr.yaml